-Exploration costs in the third quarter of fiscal 2016 were \$608,129 and \$246,314 in the first quarter incurred primarily on the Sandra Escobar and Coneto properties.
-The current period saw a increase largely due to the completion of the joint venture transaction with Agnico Eagle Mines Limited. and the spin-out gain on plan of arrangement \$20,658,040.
+Exploration costs in the third quarter of fiscal 2016 were \$608,129 and incurred primarily on the Los Crestones and Coneto properties.
+The current period saw a decrease largely due to the completion of the joint venture transaction with Agnico Eagle Mines Limited.